What will you use your Kitchen Island for?

 In our Classic Shaker located in Whetstone, London we built an island to stand out and make a feature in this kitchen space.
 Painted in Scree from Little Greene the central island makes a statement piece especially with the skirting plinth.
 The island consists of two large doors, a Caple wine cooler, 4 chopping boards, and an integrated ice bucket.
-An overhang has also been designed in to the island’s features offering seating for 3 people, and built with a lovely handcrafted support.
+An overhang has also been designed into the island’s features offering to seat for 3 people and built with lovely handcrafted support.
 Our client has added soft grey “French Style” bar stools to the mix and three pendants suspend above for the ultimate task and mood lighting.
 All finished with a bowl of fruit!

-In our Classic Shaker located in Stamford the island seperates the kitchen from the living/dining area in this open-plan space.
-Lots of storage has built in to this particular island with a solid wooden top.
-Drawers, doors and wooden shelves give the adequate storage solutions, and two Siemens built-in Ovens provide the ultimate cooking experience.
+In our Classic Shaker located in Stamford, the island separates the kitchen from the living/dining area in this open-plan space.
+Lots of storage has built into this particular island with a solid wooden top.
+Drawers, doors and wooden shelves give adequate storage solutions, and two Siemens built-in Ovens provide the ultimate cooking experience.
 Our client specified that they wanted the island to be an area to prepare food, so we built-in a mini sink.
 The island has been painted in a blue to make it a feature within this hub of the home, and three pendants hang above providing the best lighting.

 In our Modern Shaker located in London SW12, the open-plan space has been used very wisely, with the adequate space for a multi-functional island.
 Our client wanted to create their island as a focal point in their hub of the home and chose a different colour to the rest of the kitchen.
 This island can be used as an entertaining space as well as a prep area.
 We built in a sink area to the top of the island and a Bosch dishwasher beneath.
 Two dark and sultry pendants hang above, where three cream leather bar stools sit neatly in a row.